krobelus/rate-experiments/thesis.md

 To automatically minimize inputs that expose bugs in our checker we have developed a set of scripts to delta-debug CNF and DRAT instances.

-\paragraph{Rust} We chose the modern systems programming language Rust[^rust] for our implementation because of its feature parity with C in the domain of SAT solving.
+We chose the modern systems programming language Rust[^rust] for our implementation because of its feature parity with C in the domain of SAT solving.
 Among the respondents of the 2019 Stack Overflow Developer Survey[^so-survey] it is the most loved programming language and Rust developers have the highest contribution rate to open source projects.
 Based on our experience, we believe that it is a viable alternative to C or C++ for SAT solving, assuming people are willing to learn the language.
 The first Rust-based solver to take part in competitions `varisat`[^varisat]